 - There are specific medical procedures like x-ray city scan, which may slightly increase your risk of developing breast cancer due to the radiation they release.

-How can we do self-examination for breast cancer?
+How can we do a self-examination for breast cancer?

 To do the self-examination, stand in front of the mirror with your shoulder straight.
 Look at the shape, size and color of the breast.
 If you see any puckering, swelling, or bulging, contact your doctor soon.